Grana Chronograph – A War Veteran

 Today I’d like to talk to you about a very special watch.
 For many reasons.
 To start with it’s a chronograph.
 In itself, this is not extraordinary but as you know we love chronos here.
 Whether it’s a Speedmaster, a Seiko 6139 or something completely different – like this one – we are up for it.
 You can call that special, I guess.
 It is also a vintage timepiece.
 Not only that but one that is coming from the 1940s, so 70+ years old.
 Then there’s its case, which is rather larger for the ’40s, at 38.4mm, 44mm from lug tip to lug tip.
 Finally, it is coming from a brand that is defunct, yet still alive.
 How can that be possible?
 Well, I’m talking about my vintage Grana (new Certina) chronograph from the Second World War that Hungarian Air Force pilots used at the time.
 Let me elaborate.

 Grana was the predecessor of Certina.
 So, while the brand Grana is not in production anymore, Certina is alive and well.
-Grana came to existence in 1888 when the Kurth brothers, Adolf and Alfred opened their watch production company in Grenchen, Switzerland.
-The first location was in the annex of their family home with only 3 employees.
-The business was booming towards the end of the 19th century and they were soon able to move out of the family’s house and hire more help.
-While they produced movements and other supplies it wasn’t until 1906 when the brothers made their first complete watch.
+Grana came into existence in 1888 when the Kurth brothers, Adolf and Alfred, opened their watch production company in Grenchen, Switzerland.
+The first location was in the annex of their family home with only three employees.
+The business was booming towards the end of the 19th century, and they were soon able to move out of the family’s house and hire more help.
+While they produced movements and other supplies, it wasn’t until 1906 that the brothers made their first complete watch.
 This was also the year the name Grana was introduced to the market.
 The word derives from Granacus, the Latin name of Grenchen.
 The Kurth brothers (Kurth Fréres) marketed their watches as Grana with “Kurth Fréres” also on the dial in some cases.

 In the 1920’s Alfred’s 2 sons Erwin and Hans join the company.
 On the 15th of February 1924, Certina is registered at the Federal Office of Intellectual Property.
 From this point on more and more timepieces came out of the company under the name Certina.
 In 1938 the, then still, Grana watch company celebrates its 50th anniversary.
 A year later the company officially registers Certina as the name of the brand.
 There are contradictory dates regarding when the company stopped using the name Grana and started to market the watches solely as Certina but I guess it was rather a transitional period of a few years.
 Still, it had to be somewhere around the early to mid-1940s.
 One thing is for sure, during the 2nd World War the Hungarian Air Force (Royal Hungarian Air Force at the time) issued these timepieces to their personnel.